Shaaali/identity-apps/docs/guides/conditional-auth/group-based-template.md

 ## Scenario

-For customers in the organization that belong to the `manager` or `employee` user groups, the login flow should be stepped up.
-That is, these customers are required to go through two steps to log in as follows:
+Consider a scenario with two user groups, `manager` and `employee`.
+For users assigned to these groups, the login flow in applications should be stepped up with TOTP as follows:

 1. Username and password
 2. TOTP

 ## Prerequisites

 -  You need an application registered in Asgardeo.
-If you don't already have, register one of the following application types:
+If you don't already have one, register one of the following application types:
    -   <a :href="$withBase('/guides/applications/spa/register-single-page-app/')">Single-page app</a>
    -   <a :href="$withBase('/guides/applications/web-app/register-oidc-web-app/')">Web app with OIDC</a>
    -   <a :href="$withBase('/guides/applications/web-app/register-saml-web-app/')">Web app with SAML</a>